nicolegooden/ng-comp-challenge-1/README.md

   + Add media queries for very large screens, such as that of a TV.
   + Use CSS Grid for the main section of the website, so that less articles would be shown per row for smaller screens.
 For instance, the standard calls for four articles in a row; two articles per row would lead to better user visibility of content.
+  + Feature functional gifs to show responsive design in action.

   ### Resources